oscarbr/Brainiacs-startup/README.txt

 Basic path: A person is writing in a name for the book, there must be more than 10 characters and less than 150 characters.
 Exception path: The person uploading a book should get a message: “a book needs a title” Post condition: A new book is uploaded to the market with a title

+-------------------SOFTWARE REQUIREMENTS DOCUMENT [VERY WORK IN PROGRESS]-------------------

+1 Introduction
+1.1 General description
+1.2 Scope of the product
+1.3 Definitions, acronyms and abbreviations

+2.1 Product perspective
+2.2 Product functions
+2.3 User characteristics
+2.4 General constraints

+3 Specific requirements
+3.1 Functional requirements
+3.2 Non-functional requirements
+3.3 Interface requirements

+Requirement ID 1 A book store that provides the possibility for a seller to register a book for sale and that this book is then marketed to potential buyers

+Requirement ID 1.1 The seller can register a book for sale

+Requirement ID 1.1.1 The seller can set a minimum price for the book Requirement ID 1.1.2 The seller can upload a picture of the book for sale Requirement ID 1.1.3 The seller have to set a title for the book Requirement ID 1.1.4 The seller

+Requirement ID 1.2 The seller can take a book of off the market

+Requirement ID 2 A book store that provides the possibility for a buyer to search for and browse books and put him/her in touch with sellers

+Requirement ID 2.1 A buyer can search the database for available books

+Requirement ID 2.1.1 In a search a buyer can specify title Requirement ID 2.1.2 In a search a buyer can specify author Requirement ID 2.1.2 In a search a buyer can specify which course the book was used for